livewire/docs/source/docs/prefetching.blade.md

 section: content
 ---

 Livewire offers the ability to "prefetch" the result of an action on mouseover.
-This is useful for cases when an action DOES NOT perform side effects, and you want a little extra performance.
+This is useful for cases when an action DOES NOT (like writing to session or database) perform side effects, and you want a little extra performance.
 Toggling content is a common use case.

-@warning
-Note: If you manipulate protected properties in the action that is prefetched, those changes are considered "side-effects" and will persist across prefetches.
-Currently prefecting only works when changing public data.
-@endwarning

 Add the `prefetch` modifier to an action to enable this behavior: